ocrmypdf/OCRmyPDF/docs/installation.rst

 OCRmyPDF currently requires these external programs and libraries to be installed, and must be satisfied using the operating system package manager. ``pip`` cannot provide them.

-- Python 3.5 or newer
+- Python 3.6 or newer
 - Ghostscript 9.15 or newer
 - libexempi3 2.2.0 or newer
 - qpdf 8.1.0 or newer
 - Tesseract 3.04 or newer

-Using Python 3.5 in production is discouraged.
-Python 3.6 and 3.7 give much better performance.

 As of ocrmypdf 7.2.1, the following versions are recommended: